 Wear comfortable clothes and swimsuit, sandals or shoes that can get wet if you want to access the beach area.
-Hat, sunscreen and water it’s necessary, especially during spring and summer.
+Hat, sunscreen, and water it’s necessary, especially during spring and summer.
 Entry is not allowed with big backpacks or food.

 Where to eat near Tulum ruins

-In the commercial area, that is located at the entrance next to the parking lot, you can find several places to have breakfast, lunch or just have something refreshing.
+In the commercial area, which is located at the entrance next to the parking lot, you can find several places to have breakfast, lunch or just have something refreshing.
 In this area are the toilets, shops where you can find beverages, snacks, souvenirs and more.

-There is a Starbucks, Subway, Mexican food or maybe you can drink a tequila, beer or cocktail at the end of the tour.
+There is a Starbucks, Subway, Mexican food or maybe you can drink tequila, beer or cocktail at the end of the tour.